Online Submissions

 Technical Area

-- Privacy and Big data
+- Privacy and Big Data

-- Privacy in the Internet of things
+- Privacy in the Internet of Things (IoT)

 - Privacy in Smartphones and Social Networks